rubenzuurman/python-script-analyser/README.md

 After that I should probably start implementing printing warnings to the commandline in response to the issues presented at the top of this document under **Goal**.

 22.09<br />
-I am now done implementing one test file ,`test/recursive_functions.py`, which contains one double nested function and one triple nested function.
+I am now done implementing one test file, `test/recursive_functions.py`, which contains one double nested function and one triple nested function.
 I hope that by induction this will guarantee that any degree of nested funtions will work.

 23.09<br />
 For some weird reason the tests for the recursive functions return positive even though the file structs are not equal, very weird, it's probably me who doesn't understand rust though.